The Key to Understanding How Your Metabolism Works

 She thought she was going to cruise through her cutting phase because of how much she had increased her muscle mass and her metabolism.
 However, to keep her losing body fat we still had to gradually take her below 1700 calories over the course of 12 weeks.

 That was even with incorporating structured 3-day refeeds every 11 days for the first 6 weeks.
 We eventually dropped the 3-day refeeds because they weren’t doing much to preserve her metabolism and were just slowing down weight loss.
 From that point she just took single day refeeds as needed.

 Kat had spent 8-9 months at 2700 calories with minimal fat gain but she still had to eventually drop below 1700 calories to continue losing body fat.

 Adaptable types can handle longer and/or more aggressive refeeds pretty well in terms of not spilling over but then they adapt back down so quickly that the effects on metabolism are negated.
 I usually prefer giving them short refeeds when needed to prevent them from crashing, then every 6-12 weeks giving them a full 1-2 week diet break to reset.

-After all that you might be wondering where does that leave you as far as what type you are.
-In reality pure types are rare.
-I used more extreme examples here to illustrate a point but most people usually lie somewhere along a continuum.
+After all that you might be wondering where that leaves you as far as what type you are.
+In reality, pure types are rare.
+I used more extreme examples here to illustrate a point, but most people usually lie somewhere along a continuum.

 Everyone’s metabolism is adaptable to a degree.
-The questions is to what degree does your metabolism adapt in either direction?
+The question is, to what degree does your metabolism adapt in either direction?